CarlSchader/personal-website/README.md

-# personal-website
+# Personal Website

-My personal website built with Next.js
+The code for my personal website at codingchops.com

+## Dev Diaries

+### KeySpot

+This project is a cloud based secret manager that you can use with any programming language to manage environment variables.